Prayers to Broken Stones: "Two Minutes Forty-five Seconds"

 "Two Minutes Forty-five Seconds" is a very short story in "high-tech horror" vein.
 It was published in OMNI Magazine in April 1988.
+It was also published in the Stephen King-edited horror anthology Flight or Fright in September 2018.

 It concerns an engineer of explosives who, through remorse over bowing to his co-workers' blithe dismissal of technical glitches and thereby contributing to a thinly-fictionalized Space Shuttle Challenger disaster, places explosives on the plane carrying himself and the culpable co-workers, thus killing them and committing suicide.
 The title is a reference to how long it would take the plane to fall to the ocean far below and to how much time's worth of oxygen was expended of the breath-packs found in the wreckage of the Challenger.

 "Carrion Comfort"

 "Carrion Comfort" is a novella serialized in OMNI Magazine between September and October 1983.
 It was later expanded into the novel Carrion Comfort.